-For complete eligibility criteria (and program details), please review the appropriate website below:
+For complete eligibility criteria and program details, please review the harmonized program description hosted on NSERC’s website: http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSForeignStudy-BESCEtudeEtranger_eng.asp

-Applications will be evaluated on the basis of the linkage between the current program of research goals, the proposed research/study activities at the host institution, and the applicant’s future research/career goals, including consideration of:
+Applications will be evaluated on the basis of the linkage between the CGS research goals, the activities outlined for the proposed research study period abroad, and the applicant’s future research/career goals, considering:

-- significance, feasibility and merit of proposed research study activities at the foreign institution
+- the significance, feasibility and merit of proposed activities at the foreign institution

-- justification for the choice of host institution and/or host supervisor
+- the justification for the choice of host institution and/or host supervisor

-- relevance and anticipated benefits of the proposed research/study activities abroad to the applicant’s current graduate-degree training
+- the relevance and anticipated benefits of the proposed activities to the candidate’s current graduate-degree training

 1. Signed and dated CGS-MSFSS application form